wavemaker/docs/website/blog/2025-04-16-migrating-to-standalone-components.md

 Starting with version 11.11, any new Angular apps you generate will follow this new setup.
 Here’s what’s different:

-- No more app.module file.
+- No more `app.module` file.
-- A new app config file handles app setup.
+- A new `app.config` file handles app setup.
 - Fewer files in your app since page modules are gone.
 - Each page is now a standalone component that loads only when needed.
-- The app now uses a new bootstraping mechanism which means the app starts with a new method that removes the need for a main module, making things cleaner and faster.
+- The app now uses a new bootstrapping mechanism that initializes directly from `app.config`, eliminating the need for a separate app module.
+This results in a cleaner structure and faster startup.

 ## Conclusion